wp-plugins/my-optional-modules/readme.txt

 == Shortcodes ==
 = [mom_embed url='URL'] =
-Embeds content from the following websites: Animoto, Blip, CollegeHumor, DailyMotion, DeviantArt,EmbedArticles, Flickr, FunnyOrDie, gist.github, Gyfcat, Hulu, ign, Imgur, Instagram, iSnare, Issuu, Kickstarter, Liveleak, Meetup, Mixcloud, Photobucket, PollDaddy, Redtube, Rdio, Revision3, Scribd, SlideShare, SmugMug, SoundCloud, Spotify, TED, Tumblr, Vidme, Vimeo, Vine, WordPress.tv, Youtube
+Embeds content from the following websites: Animoto, AShemaleTube, Blip, CollegeHumor, DailyMotion, DeviantArt,EmbedArticles, Flickr, FunnyOrDie, gist.github, Gyfcat, Hulu, ign, Imgur, Instagram, iSnare, Issuu, Kickstarter, Liveleak, Meetup, Mixcloud, Photobucket, PollDaddy, Pornhub, Redtube, Rdio, Revision3, Scribd, SlideShare, SmugMug, SoundCloud, Spotify, TED, Tumblr, Vidme, Vimeo, Vine, WordPress.tv, Youtube

+You can set size='small/medium' to affect the size of the embed (in some rare cases).

 = [mom_hidden]CONTENT[/mom_hidden] =
 Allows for content to be hidden from users who are not logged in, or for content to be hidden